 Connect Enterprise Alert to HPSM

-Enterprise Alert® communicates with HPSM via its Web Service API (SOAP).
+Enterprise Alert® communicates with HPSM via its Web Service API (SOAP) as it does with the most ITSM systems.
 That means there is a pain- and agent-less, two-way integration.

 Enter a name for your connection, e.g. HPSM 9.40